Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 integrated risk management - CyberSaint IRM

-A culture change of any kind is daunting - it is a journey that requires patience, diligence, and constant vigilance to ensure that the new ideas remain and scale with the organization.
-For CISO’s working to increase cyber risk awareness at their organization, stating that you are going to change the culture is like saying you’re going to change the direction of a river - it is possible, but you have to start small.
+A culture change of any kind is daunting - a journey that requires patience, diligence, and constant vigilance to ensure that the new ideas remain and scale with the organization.
+For CISOs working to increase cyber risk awareness at their organization, stating that you are going to change the culture is like saying you’re going to change the direction of a river - it is possible, but you have to start small.
 Start with critical stakeholders that will facilitate the change with you and be prepared to evangelize.
-Changing the organization may require changes to you and your team first - sometimes the most significant barrier to CISO’s getting buy-in for their programs was the inability of the C-suite to understand the technical jargon that most program management tools deliver.
+Changing the organization may require changes to you and your team first.
+Sometimes, the most significant barrier to CISOs getting buy-in for their programs was the inability of the C-suite to understand the technical jargon that most program management tools deliver.
 Instead, communicate in the language that Boards and CEOs can understand - remember, they want to follow.
-Ensure that together with the right alliances, the right technology can empower your team to support a risk-based culture more effectively via your new integrated risk management strategy.
+Ensure that, together with the right alliances, the right technology can empower your team to support a risk-based culture more effectively via your new integrated risk management strategy.

 Risk Is A Critical Aspect Of Business Strategy

 Effective risk management activities result in secure growth for the business.
-Although, too many CISOs see any residual risk as a failure to do their job.
-However, a risk-aware culture enables the organization to effectively convey the decisions of which risks to address, and why a set of practices exists.
-This transparency is imperative to ensure that the whole organization knows where it stands on risk management activities.
+However, too many CISOs see any residual risk as a failure to do their job.
+A risk-aware culture enables the organization to effectively convey the decisions of which risks to address and why a set of practices exists.
+This transparency is imperative to ensure the whole organization knows where it stands on risk management activities.

 Effectively Report On Your New Risk-based Approach